OpenNebula/docs/source/quick_start/usage_basics/running_k3s_clusters.rst

 .. |k3s_marketplace| image:: /images/k3s_marketplace.png
 .. |k3s_fc_metal_aws_cluster_image_datastore| image:: /images/k3s_fc_metal_aws_cluster_image_datastore.png

 Step 2.
-Import the Kernel and Update the K3s Vm Template
+Import the Kernel and Update the K3s VM Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to deploy Firecracker microVMs, you need to import a kernel from the MarketPlace.
 Go to ``Storage --> Apps`` tab, and search for kernel.
 Select "Kernel 4.19 x86_64 - Firecracker" and click on the icon with the cloud and the down arrow inside (two positions to the right from the green "+").